rrohrer/rs-nds/README.md

 # rs-nds
-Bindings generated for libnds as provided by Devkitpro
+Bindings generated for libnds as provided by Devkitpro.
+They allow you to write rust code that can interact with the system APIs on a Nintendo DS.

+This depends on the toolchains made by DEVKITPRO, which needs to be installed and configured before using this library.

 # Usage:
 First make sure this is in your `Cargo.toml`: